 Choose a theme for your office present swap, like "food" or "gift cards," and have each person purchase a gift that reflects it.
 You can couple it with another method to decide who gets what.
 It'll be exciting to compare the creativity within your group.

-Much like musical chairs, everyone gathers in a circle while a Christmas song plays.
+Much like with musical chairs, everyone gathers in a circle while a Christmas song plays.
 Each employee brings in a present they purchased and wrapped, and they pass gifts to the person next to them until the music stops.
 Once the song pauses, whatever gift you're holding is yours to open.

 You've probably participated in a Secret Santa exchange at some point, but in case you've forgotten how this longtime tradition works, everyone in the office anonymously draws the name of one co-worker for whom they will buy an inexpensive gift.
 If you want to make it more fun, encourage employees to leave hints about their identities for their recipients up until the big reveal.